-To ensure you receive your full entitlement without delay, this guide will detail what you need and ways to apply for CPP retirement benefit, from checking your eligibility and deciding your start age to gathering the necessary documents and submitting your application.
+To ensure you receive your full entitlement without delay, this guide will detail what you need to apply for Canada Pension Plan benefits and choose the application method that best fits your needs.

 Option 1: Applying Online via My Service Canada Account (MSCA)